 The Board of Directors has adopted a Majority Voting Policy whereby in an uncontested election of directors, any nominee for whom the number of votes "withheld" exceeds the number of votes "for" his or her election, must tender his or her resignation to the Board of Directors immediately after the annual meeting of shareholders.
-The Majority Voting Policy requires the Board to accept the resignation absent exceptional circumstances.
+The Majority Voting Policy requires the Board to accept the resignation absent exceptional circumstances and announce by way of news release within 90 days of the annual meeting of shareholders, whether it has accepted or rejected the resignation and the reasons for its decision.